mattermost/mattermost-test-management/data/test-cases/plugins/github/notifications/Notification_for_Draft_PR.md

 **Expected**

-The user should get a complete notification in Mattermost with all details when the draft `Pull Request` is marked as ready for review.
+The user should get a complete notification in Mattermost with all details like `labels`, `Assignees`, `Reviewers` and description when the draft `Pull Request` is marked as ready for review.

 **Step 5**